 3. Kevin Nealon on Comedy and Blues

 A sweet-angry cover of the Pete Seeger hit “Little Boxes,” for the cable series Weeds is just one of the music jams Kevin Nealon has shared with fellow banjo player Steve Martin.
 Nealon, an actor and Saturday Night Live standout, played the banjo-playing, evil accountant Doug Wilson on Weeds.
-In a Huffington Post interview, Nealon compared comedy and blues, saying, “I think being a comic is like being a blues musician, you have to live life to be able to draw from it. “
+Watch Nealon play banjo in a show segment on YouTube.
+In a Huffington Post interview, Nealon compared comedy and blues, saying, “I think being a comic is like being a blues musician, you have to live life to be able to draw from it.”

 4. The Folksmen, a Real, Fake Band